 FROM journey;

-In the above code, we are extracting the number of seconds from the difference of arrival and departure date by providing an epoch sub-field in the EXTRACT function as a new column named seconds.
+In the above code, we extract the number of seconds from the difference between the arrival and departure dates by providing an epoch sub-field in the EXTRACT function as a new column named ‘seconds’.

-The output of the above code is given below.
+The output of the code above is provided below.

 Read: PostgreSQL Data Types